CarlColglazier/carlcolglazier.com/content/notes/reading-undergrad.md

 Benkler, Yochai, Rob Faris, and Hal Roberts. _Network Propaganda: Manipulation, Disinformation, and Radicalization in American Politics_.
 New York, NY: Oxford University Press, 2018.

+Kaye, David. _Speech Police: The Global Struggle to Govern the Internet_.
+New York: Columbia Global Reports, 2019.

 ### April 2020 {#april-2020}